agniorf/ICOT-Example/README.md

 This is the documentation repository for the clustering algorithm of the paper "Interpretable Clustering: An Optimization Approach" by Dimitris Bertsimas, Agni Orfanoudaki, and Holly Wiberg.
 The purpose of this method, ICOT, is to generate interpretable tree-based clustering models.
 This code is compatible with Julia version 1.1.0, available for download [here](https://julialang.org/downloads/).

 # Academic License and Installation
 The ICOT software package uses tools from the [Interpretable AI](https://www.interpretable.ai/) suite and thus it requires an academic license.
-You can request an academic license by emailing <info@interpretable.ai> with your academic institution address and the subject line "Request for ICOT License".

 You can download the system image the following links:
 * [Linux](https://iai-system-images.s3.amazonaws.com/icot/linux/julia1.1.0/v1.0/sys-linux-julia1.1.0-iai0.1.0-878.zip)
 * [Mac](https://iai-system-images.s3.amazonaws.com/icot/macos/julia1.1.0/v1.0/sys-macos-julia1.1.0-iai0.1.0-878.zip)

 You can find detailed installation guidelines for the system image [here](https://docs.interpretable.ai/stable/installation/).

+Once you have completed the installation you will be presented with a machine ID.
+You can request an academic license by emailing <info@interpretable.ai> with your academic institution address and the subject line "Request for ICOT License".
+Please include the machine ID in the email, and Interpretable AI will generate a license file for your machine.

 # Algorithm Guidelines